Are your financial decisions based on the truth or lies?

-- I deserve it.
+1. I deserve it.
 You deserve that new car.
 You deserve that bigger house.
 You deserve that expensive vacation.
-We don’t deserve anything.
+This is a lie.
+The truth is that we don’t deserve anything.
 Everything we have is a gift from God.
-And we are to manage what God has given us well for the advancement of his Kingdom.
-And when a sense of entitlement supersedes the reality of your financial capacity, you are in trouble.
+And we are supposed to manage what God has given us well for the advancement of his Kingdom.
+And when a sense of entitlement supersedes you’re the reality of your financial capacity, you are in trouble.
 A sense of entitlement doesn’t put money in your bank account.
 It drains it.
 No one is saying that you do not work hard—you likely do.
 But hard work doesn’t justify reckless spending.
 Reckless spending will completely wipe out the fruits of your hard work.
 You will work hard and have nothing to show for it.

-- I can pay the debt off quickly.
+2. I can pay the debt off quickly.
 Many people get into debt without any understanding of what it will take to pay it off.
 College students sign loan documents, thinking that their debt will get paid off shortly after graduation due to their inevitable high-paying, future first job.
 Others buy furniture because they can finance it at a 0% rate.
-Certainly, they will have the new furniture paid off before the rate increases.
-But then the college graduate’s dream job doesn’t materialize.
-Then the interest rate skyrockets.
+They believe that, certainly, they will have the new furniture paid off before the rate increases.
+But what if the college graduate’s dream job doesn’t materialize and then the interest rate skyrockets?
 The months pass, but the debt (and the burden attached to it) remains.

-- I can always start saving later.
+3. I can always start saving later.
 Saving is something that older people do, right?
 Not if you want a financially healthy future.
-Your key saving years occur when you are younger.
+They truth is that your key saving years occur when you are younger.
 Why?
 Because of compounding—making money off your money.
 Even if it the amount seems small, save.
 Remember the formula: A little bit of money + A lot of time = A lot of money.